backspacerhino/adonis-soft-deletes/instructions.md

 ## DB Schema

-Make sure, that your models table has `deleted_at` datetime column.
+Make sure that your models' table has `deleted_at` datetime column.